CaroPoschen/linkedin-learning/path_advance_data_engineering_skills/Notes/1_DataEngineeringWithDBT.md

 # Data Engineering with dbt

+*Code for this project is available in the forked original project [here](https://github.com/CaroPoschen/data-engineering-with-data-build-tool-dbt-4458303)*

 Scenario: Using the dbt Core applying the Medallion Architecture to parking violations data

 **Medallion Architecture**